Management system¶

 , the LMDB database containing persistent datasets, last_rid.pyon

-, which simply contains the last used RID, and the results
+, which simply holds the last used RID, and the results

 Note

-Because the other parts of the management system all seem to be able to access the information stored in these files, confusion can sometimes result about where it is really stored and how it is distributed.
-Device databases, datasets, results, and experiments are all solely kept and administered by the master, which communicates information to dashboards, browsers, and clients over the network whenever necessary.
+Because the other parts of the management system often display knowledge of the information stored in these files, confusion can sometimes result about where it is really stored and how it is distributed.
+Device databases, datasets, results, and experiments are all solely kept and administered by the master, which communicates with dashboards, clients, and controller managers over the network whenever necessary.

-Notably, clients and dashboards do not send in experiments to the master; they request them from the array of experiments the master knows about, primarily those in repository
+Notably, clients and dashboards normally do not send in experiments to the master.
+Rather, they make requests from the list of experiments the master already knows about, primarily those in repository

-, but also in the master’s local file system, if ‘Open file outside repository’ is selected.
+, but also in the master’s local file system.
 This is true even if repository

-is configured as a Git repository and cloned on other machines.
+is configured as a Git repository and cloned onto other machines.

 The ARTIQ master should not be confused with the ‘master’ device in a DRTIO system, which is only a designation for the particular core device acting as central node in a distributed configuration of ARTIQ.
 The two concepts are otherwise unrelated.